AuburnSports - Who could commit to Auburn next?

 Auburn is one of the early favorites for Morgan, who was greeted by his former teammate and incoming freshman Malcolm Simmons for Big Cat Weekend.
 He feels like Auburn has everything he's looking for in a school and is hoping to have a decision either this fall or spring.

-Alabama, Oregon, Clemson, Missouri, Florida and Ohio State are some other programs in the mix at this point.
+Alabama, Oregon, Clemson, Missouri, Florida and Ohio State are among his leaders at this point.